wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

   for c in s:
     pass

-This is a PyPy performance bug and should be fixed, but on different branch ;-)
+This is a PyPy performance bug and should be fixed, but on a different branch ;-)

 PyPy's JIT is good
 --------------------------